Calculus 2

 Case III: Q(x) with a Prime Quadratic Factor

-$Q(x)$ has a prime quadratic factor in
+The prime quadratic factor

 Example